perrutquist/Structured.jl/README.md

 Structured.jl is a Julia package to create JSON schemas from Julia types for the [Structured outputs](https://platform.openai.com/docs/guides/structured-outputs/structured-outputs) feature of the OpenAI API.

-It also contains a few convenience functions to enable the use of these schemas together with the [OpenAI.jl](https://github.com/JuliaML/OpenAI.jl) package, making it possible to extract replies from the Large Language Model in the form of a specific Julia type, rather free text or JSON.
+It also contains a few convenience functions to enable the use of these schemas together with the [OpenAI.jl](https://github.com/JuliaML/OpenAI.jl) package, making it possible to extract replies from the Large Language Model in the form of a specific Julia type, rather than text or JSON.

-The prompt should instruct the AI to reply with JSON representing the required object, and explain what the fields should represent.
+The prompt should instruct the AI to reply with JSON representing the required object, and explain what each field represents.
 It is recommended that the type name and field names are carefully chosen, as they will influence the AI.

 ## Supported Types